 Medical Coding Salary Information:

-As a certified medical coder, you can expect an average of medical coding salaries of $32,000 per year.
+As a certified medical coder, you can expect an average of medical coding salaries of $35,000 per year based on the latest statistics from the Department Of Labor.
 Please keep in mind that this could be different based on what part of the country you live in.
 For example, the medical coding salaries will be higher if you live in New York and lower if you live in Arizona based on the cost of living.
 When starting out in the field you should be making a minimum of $28,000.
 After a few years of experience and some good references, you should have no trouble increasing your salary to over $35,000. [more information on salary]

 Medical Coding Education Requirements:

 Medical Coding Schools are pretty easy to locate these days thanks to the internet.
 A simple search on Google will reveal at least three to five schools in your area.
 Many of them will be offered at your local community college or one of the hybrid college/online colleges and institutes.
 Online classes can be a great way to learn the field but you much consider that it requires self-discipline on your part.
 If you are not a self-starter, this is not the way to go.
 Many people today think online courses are easier but this is simply not the case.
 Only if you are very serious and well disciplined should you attempt online courses.
 Otherwise, stick to a more traditional form of education.
 School and certification should take no more than two years to complete. [more information on education]